maweigert/spimagine/README.md

 ### interactive usage

-the package provides an interactive visualisation to be used e.g. within IPython
+the package provides interactive visualisation to be used e.g. within IPython

     :::python
 	from spimagine import volshow, volfig

 	data = ...      #3d or 4d numpy array

-	volfig()   #similar behaviour like matplotlib.figure, e.g. can be omitted volshow(data)
+	volfig()        #similar behaviour like matplotlib.figure, e.g. can be omitted

+	volshow(data)